rjtwins/X4-Blender-Module-Drag-and-Drop/README.md

 #### Playercontroll/Cockpits
   - There are several indicators of playercontroll (camera location?), ai movement points, teleporter indicator, cockpit indicator ect.
   - Currently only playercontroll and the cockpit location are supported.
-  - The connection point they indicate needs to be assgined to a cockpid component macro in the ship marco.
+  - The connection point they indicate needs to be assigned to a cockpit component macro in the ship macro.

 #### Docking areas
-  - For dockarea and launchtube, the connection points indicated need to also be assgined a macro in the ships macro.
+  - For dock-area and launch-tube, the connection points indicated need to also be assigned a macro in the ships macro.

 </details>